-There were reports that the government or its agents committed arbitrary or unlawful killings.
+There were no reports that the government or its agents committed arbitrary or unlawful killings.
 There were no reports that officials investigated or punished those responsible for such killings that had previously taken place.

 Authorities in Tibetan areas continued to detain Tibetans arbitrarily for indefinite periods.

-The whereabouts of the 11th Panchen Lama, Gedhun Choekyi Nyima, Tibetan Buddhism’s second-most prominent figure after the Dalai Lama in Tibetan Buddhism’s Gelug school, remained unknown.
-Neither he nor his parents have been seen since they were taken away by Chinese authorities in 1995 when he was only six years old.
+The whereabouts of the 11th Panchen Lama, Gedhun Choekyi Nyima, the second-most prominent figure after the Dalai Lama in Tibetan Buddhism’s Gelug school, remained unknown.
+Neither he nor his parents have been seen since Chinese authorities took them away in 1995 when he was six years old.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-Police and prison authorities employed torture and degrading treatment in dealing with some detainees and prisoners.
-There were many reports during the year that Chinese officials severely beat, even to the point of death, some Tibetans who were incarcerated or otherwise in custody.
+According to credible sources, police and prison authorities employed torture and degrading treatment in dealing with some detainees and prisoners.
+There were reports during the year that Chinese officials severely beat some Tibetans who were incarcerated or otherwise in custody.
 In the past, such beatings have led to death.

 Prison and Detention Center Conditions

 There were reports of recently released prisoners permanently disabled or in extremely poor health because of the harsh treatment they endured in prison (see Political Prisoners and Detainees subsection below).
 Former prisoners reported being isolated in small cells for months at a time and deprived of sleep, sunlight, and adequate food.
 According to individuals who completed their prison terms during the year, prisoners rarely received medical care except in cases of serious illness.
-In April the TAR government stated that prisons in the region were tasked with re-educating prisoners who have endangered “state security” to strengthen the fight against separatism.
 There were many cases of detained and imprisoned persons being denied visitors.
 According to local contacts, authorities detained Thewo Kunchok Nyima, a well-known monk scholar of Drepung Monastery, in 2008 for acting as the “ring leader” and the main instigator of protests in Lhasa.
 Kunchok Nyima has reportedly been serving a 20-year sentence, but the government has not granted his family permission to visit him in prison.
 His whereabouts remained unknown.

 d.
 Arbitrary Arrest or Detention

-Arbitrary arrest and detention was a problem in Tibetan areas.
-Public security agencies are required by law to notify the relatives or employer of a detained person within 24 hours of the detention, but they often failed to do so when Tibetans and others were detained for political reasons.
+Arbitrary arrest and detention was a problem.
+Public security agencies are required by law to notify the relatives or employer of a detained person within 24 hours of their detention, but they often failed to do so when Tibetans and others were detained for political reasons.
 With a detention warrant, public security officers may legally detain persons throughout the PRC for up to 37 days without formally arresting or charging them.
 Following the 37-day period, public security officers must either formally arrest or release the detainee.
 Security officials frequently violated these requirements.
-It was unclear how many Tibetan detainees were held under forms of detention not subject to judicial review.
+It was unclear how many Tibetan detainees the authorities held under forms of detention not subject to judicial review.

 e.
 Denial of Fair Public Trial

-In its annual work report, the TAR High People’s Court stated it firmly fought against separatism and cracked down on the followers of “the 14th Dalai (Lama) clique,” by, among other things, sentencing those who instigated protests, promoted separatism, and supported “foreign hostile forces.”
+In its annual work report, the TAR High People’s Court stated its top political tasks as firmly fighting against separatism, cracking down on the followers of “the 14th Dalai (Lama) clique,” and maintaining social stability by, among other things, sentencing those who instigated protests, promoted separatism, and supported “foreign hostile forces.”
 The report also stated the court prioritized “political direction,” which included absolute loyalty to the core party leadership.